-In addition to the Risk Committee and the other committees of the Board, our management-level enterprise risk and underwriting risk committees are key elements of our ERM structure and help to establish and reinforce our strong culture of climate risk management.
+In addition to the Risk Committee, our management-level enterprise risk and underwriting risk committees are key elements of our ERM structure and help establish and reinforce our strong culture of risk management, including with respect to changing climate conditions.
 A senior executive team, which includes the Chief Risk Officer and the Chief Underwriting Officer, oversees the ERM process.

 We also have other business-level risk committees that meet multiple times a year with senior management to discuss potential risks to Travelers related to the environment and changing climate conditions.
-These business-level committees include the Enterprise Risk Committee, the Enterprise Catastrophe Committee, the Emerging Issues Committee, and the Climate, Energy and the Environment Committee (CEEC).
+These committees include the Enterprise Risk Committee, the Enterprise Catastrophe Committee, the Emerging Issues Committee, and the Climate, Energy and the Environment Committee (CEEC).
 As described in further detail under Risk Management, the CEEC coordinates and supports climate-related initiatives and strategies across Travelers and is a venue to share information and leverage expertise.

-In 2019, Travelers appointed a Chief Sustainability Officer, who leads Travelers' environmental, social and governance (ESG) efforts across the organization and is a member of the company's ESG and Disclosure Committees, along with several other cross-business groups and committees.
+In 2019, Travelers appointed a Chief Sustainability Officer, who leads Travelers' environmental, social and governance (ESG) efforts across the organization, chairs the Company's multidisciplinary ESG Committee and is a member of the Company's Disclosure Committee.
+Our Chief Sustainability Officer also works with our ERM department to ensure that identification and assessment of ESG risks are appropriately integrated into our ERM program.

 The diagram below illustrates the comprehensive approach we take to overseeing and managing risk, including climate-related risk.